Planning for Our Future

 Following state statute, the Planning Commission is required to hold at least one public hearing on proposed LURs amendments prior to finalizing these drafts, and often changes its draft following that hearing, reflecting community feedback.
 We are also required to notify neighboring towns.
 Once drafts are finalized, they are reviewed by the town attorney, then forwarded to the Charlotte Selectboard for additional review, and at least one more public hearing.
 The Selectboard determines the final wording.
 Please note: As of July 1, 2023, per Act 47 of the Vermont Legislature, the Selectboard may choose to adopt amendments directly, or warn them for a town-wide vote for adoption at a later date.
 (This is a change from prior practice of all LURs amendments that were always decided upon via a town-wide vote by residents.)

 The Commission has started working on the next round of proposed LURs amendments, expected to be ready for Selectboard consideration sometime in 2024.
-The Planning Commission welcomes your interest and participation in this process at our scheduled regular meetings (held on the 1st and 3rd Thursdays at 7:00 - 8:30 p.m.), or via written comments in between meetings, to Town Planner, Larry Lewack.
+The Planning Commission welcomes your interest and participation in this process at our scheduled regular meetings (held on the 1st and 3rd Thursdays at 7:00 - 8:30 p.m.), or via written comments in between meetings, to the Town Planner.

 2025 ECOS Plan Development Underway: